 Further analyses of Almahata Sitta specimens led to the discovery of a wide range of xenolithic clasts representing many different chondritic and achondritic lithologies in a manner similar to the structure of the polymict breccia Kaidun (Bischoff et al., 2010); amazingly, the Almahata Sitta lithologies represent at least 13 different parent asteroids (Goodrich et al., 2019 and references therein).
 Evidence exists indicating that all of these clasts came from the Almahata Sitta fall; e.g., detection of short-lived cosmogenic nuclides, very low weathering grade, multiple lithologies among fragments, a high number of rare E-chondrite rock types found, diffusion of PAHs among clasts (Sabbah et al., 2010), and the finding of new and unique meteorite fragments within a small area.
 The heterogeneous composition of Almahata Sitta could reflect a rubble pile assemblage derived from a catastrophic collision between ureilte and chondritic objects (Kohout et al., 2010; Sánchez and Scheeres, 2014).
 Alternatively, it is considered that these diverse clasts became gravitationally bound within a common debris disk composed of a disrupted ureilite asteroid, and this disk was then re-accreted into one or more smaller second-generation asteroids.
-The daughter asteroid(s) became lightly sintered together through subsequent low-energy impacts, resulting in a very weak object having a bulk porosity of ~50%.
+The daughter asteroid(s) became lightly sintered together through subsequent low-energy impacts resulting in a very weak object having a bulk porosity of ~50%.